50 Crypto Terms For Beginners

 37. Mnemonic Phrase

-Also known as a seed phrase or recovery phrase, mnemonic phrase comprises a series of words chosen from a specific word list.
+Also known as a seed phrase or recovery phrase, a mnemonic phrase comprises a series of words chosen from a specific word list.
 The phrase serves as a backup or recovery mechanism for users’ private keys and allows them to regain access to their cryptocurrency wallets or accounts in case of loss, theft, or device failure.

 38. Node